Franck Kessié: Cesena (loan)

-Return to Atalanta
+Back to Atalanta

 After returning from loan, Kessié was promoted to the first team by manager Gian Piero Gasperini.
 After appearing with the main squad during the pre-season, he made his debut for La Dea on 13 August 2016, starting and scoring the last in a 3–0 Coppa Italia home win against Cremonese.
 Six days later, he renewed his contract until 2021.

 Kessié made his debut in the main category of Italian football on 21 August 2016, as he started and scored a brace in a 4–3 home loss against Lazio.
 He scored another goal seven days later, in a 2–1 away defeat to Sampdoria.

 Kessié subsequently became a mainstay in Gasperini's starting eleven, scoring the winners against Torino (2–1 home win) and Roma (2–1 home win), both through penalties.
 He also scored the equalizer against Empoli on 20 December 2016, with Marco D'Alessandro scoring a last-minute winner.

 AC Milan

 On 2 June 2017, Kessié joined fellow Serie A side AC Milan on a two-year loan deal with the obligation to buy.
 Originally, he chose 19 as his shirt number but soon was persuaded by the club's management to leave it for Leonardo Bonucci, who transferred to Milan a few weeks later; as a result, Kessié changed it to 79.

 He made his debut for Milan and helped the club to win the first leg of Europa League qualification match against CS U Craiova on 27 July.
 On 20 August 2017, in Milan's opening Serie A match of the season, he scored a penalty in a 3–0 victory over Crotone.
 In a match against Cagliari on 21 January 2018, Kessié scored two goals, one being from the penalty spot, to give Milan the win.
-Milan reached the Coppa Italia final, but lost 4-0 to Juventus, Kessié playing the full game.
+Milan reached the Coppa Italia final, but lost 4–0 to Juventus, Kessié playing the full game.
 Following Bonucci's departure he was offered his original shirt number back yet refused, citing that he did not want to force Milan fans to spend any extra money on his personalized shirts due to yet another number change.
 As Juventus won the league-cup double, Milan qualified for the 2018 Supercoppa Italiana final against Juventus.
-They lost 1-0 and Kessié was sent off in the 74th minute.
+They lost 1–0 and Kessié was sent off in the 74th minute.

 Milan finished the 2020–21 Serie A season in second place, with Kessié scoring 13 times in 37 appearances, and qualified for the 2021–22 UEFA Champions League after an eight-year absence.

 Kessie became the first player to score at least ten penalties for AC Milan in a Serie A season since Zlatan Ibrahimovic in 2011–12; he played 50 matches this season in all competitions, a record between Serie A players with Politano, and was described as player of the season for Milan by some critics.